-Yanks rally, beat Indians 10-9 to reach ALDS vs rival Rays
+Yanks sweep Indians 10-9 in draining game, meet Rays in ALDS

 “That was one of the best games I’ve played in my life,” Urshela said.

-Down 9-8, the Yankees tied it in the ninth on Gary Sánchez’s sacrifice fly off Hand, who went 16 of 16 on save tries during the season.
+Down 9-8, the Yankees tied it in the ninth on Gary Sánchez’s sacrifice fly off Hand, who went 16 of 16 on save tries during the season but was stung by a walk.

-The Yankees stumbled into the playoffs.
+The Yankees were staggering last week.
 But their heavy-hitting lineup got rolling over two nights in chilly, mostly empty Progressive Field.
-New York pounded Cleveland ace Shane Bieber in the opener and now the Yankees, who hit seven homers in the two games, have found their swing as the calendar flips to the month that defines them.
+New York pounded Cleveland ace Shane Bieber in the opener and now the Yankees, who hit seven homers in the series, have found their swing as the calendar flips to the month that defines them.

 “We probably caught people’s attention,” Boone said.
 “We haven’t done anything yet.
 This was just a stepping stone.”

-Aroldis Chapman got the last six outs for the Yankees, aided by a spectacular play from Urshela at third base to begin an inning-ending double play that kept it a one-run game in the eighth.
-The Indians got the tying run to first in the ninth on a strikeout passed ball with two outs before Chapman struck out pinch-hitter Austin Hedges.
+Chapman got the last six outs for the win, aided by a spectacular play from Urshela to begin an inning-ending double play in the eighth that kept it a one-run game.
+The Indians got the potential tying run to first in the ninth on a strikeout passed ball with two outs before Chapman struck out pinch-hitter Austin Hedges.

-The Yankees rejoiced in the dugout but didn’t celebrate on the field — they simply lined up and bumped fists.

 For the Indians, a season of adversity ends with more heartache.
-They twice rallied to tie the Yankees and took the lead in the eighth on César Hernández’s bloop RBI single off Chapman only to have Hand give it away.
+They twice rallied to tie the Yankees and took the lead in the eighth on César Hernández’s bloop RBI single off Chapman only to have the reliable Hand give it away.

-Cleveland, which hasn’t won the World Series since 1948, has lost eight straight postseason games and dropped 10 consecutive elimination games stretching back to the 1997 Series.
+Cleveland, which hasn’t won the World Series since 1948, has lost eight straight postseason games and dropped 10 consecutive elimination games — a major league record — extending back to the 1997 Series.

+“We had many different things and a lot of obstacles,” said acting manager Sandy Alomar Jr., who filled in while Terry Francona dealt with health issues.
+“But this group stayed together — by any means.
+We had an eight-game losing streak, they came back.

+“Today’s game reflected how much this team grinds and how much they fight.”

 Sánchez, benched in Game 1, had a two-run homer and Giancarlo Stanton connected on a solo shot for New York, which was down 4-0 in the first.